On This Day: Death of Margaret of Prussia

 The Landgravine’s family was heavily impacted by Germany’s involvement in both World Wars.
 Her two eldest sons were killed in action during World War One.
 Two other sons would heartily embrace Nazism in the late 1930s and 1940s, with Prince Philipp even being appointed to Adolf Hitler’s personal staff due to his personal connection to the King of Italy (Philipp’s wife, Mafalda, was the King’s daughter).
 Prince Philipp and his family were later imprisoned in the Flossenbürg and Buchenwald concentration camps.
 Prince Christoph was killed in an airplane accident in Italy in 1943, after serving in the Nazi airforce.

 Margaret lived the rest of her days following the war at Friedrichshof, surrounded by her remaining children and grandchildren.
-On her death on January 22, 1954, she was the last surviving child of Frederick and Victoria.Filed under German Royals, Historical Royals
+On her death on January 22, 1954, she was the last surviving child of Frederick and Victoria.Filed under Germany, Historical Royals

-Tagged Anniversary, Biography, Death, Hesse-Kassel, Margaret of Prussia, Prussia.
+Tagged Anniversary, Biography, Death, House of Hesse-Kassel, Margaret of Prussia, Prussia.